ktomanelli/Technicode.io/src/posts/2020-11-29-making-a-simple-slack-bot/index.md

 Great!
 So now our bot is checking if it's in the channel, and then joining if not.

 And calling that conversations.members method again I'm now seeing another user listed in the channel.
 (It may be important to note that the new user ID being listed in the channel list will not be the same as your App ID, so don't worry if it's different.)
-You can still confirm the bot is in the channel by actually checking your channel in your browers or your slack app.
+You can still confirm the bot is in the channel by actually checking your channel in your browser or your slack app.
 You should see a message that says your app has joined the channel:

 ![cat has joined channel](images/12.png)